th2-net/th2-crawler/README.md

 **sessionAliases: [alias1, alias2]** - aliases that Crawler will search messages by.

+**sessionAliasesPattern: alias1|alias2** - pattern for processing messages with aliases that will match this pattern.

 ## Example of infra-schema

 schema component description example (crawler.yml):